AzharHusain/Python-RLearning/CH1_InstallationAndSetup/Document.md

 jupyter notebook
 ```

-The interface for jupyter looks like in image below
+The interface for jupyter looks like image shown below

 ![](images/JupyterInterface.png)